Newber0/Automatic-Alzheimers-Brain-MRI-Classification/README.md

 Registration of the image to normalised space was carried out using the ANTsPy package (Python Version of ANTs).
 Here is the [Documentation](https://antspy.readthedocs.io/en/latest/) and [GitHub download](https://github.com/ANTsX/ANTsPy) package.
 This is a multistage process requiring registration to a template using the various methods we are interested in, and segmentation of these images into grey matter (GM), white matter (WM), and Cerebrospinal Fluid (CSF).
 First we will focus on Registration.

-Registration methods that we tested include Translation, Affine, ElasticSyN, SyNRA, SyNAGGRo and TVMSQ.
+Registration methods that we tested include Translation, Affine, ElasticSyN, SyNRA, and SyNAggro.
 These methods range from least to most aggressive, roughly in this order.
 The code for each of these registrations can be found in this repository, however the difference is minimal for our purposes so Affine will be used as an Example here.

 ```
 import ants